 Pinhole Surgical Technique in Michigan

 If you have receding gums, there is now a revolutionary new treatment method available.
 Dr. Joseph Nemeth is a periodontist in Southfield, MI that offers the Pinhole Surgical Technique™ as a noninvasive treatment option for patients with receding gums.
-There is no cutting, no sutures, and no second surgical site.
-It is the less invasive alternative to traditional receding gums surgery.
+There is no second surgical site and it is the less invasive alternative to traditional receding gums surgery.

 The “breakthrough” Pinhole Surgical Technique™ was invented and patented by Dr. John Chao and it is changing the way gum recession is treated.
 PST™ is an incision-free procedure where Dr. Nemeth creates a very small hole in your gums, then uses special instruments to loosen the gum tissue and move it over the areas where there is not enough tissue.
+He will then reinforce the tissue with collagen and often use platelet-rich fibrin to increase the rate of healing.
 Many patients are surprised at how easy the procedure is and see a visible change the very same day!

 Benefits of Pinhole Surgical Technique

 - Immediate cosmetic benefits.
 Your gum line will immediately look more normal and even.

 - Multiple teeth can be treated in a single visit.
 This treatment keeps your office visits to a minimum.

 - Less pain, inflammation, or bleeding than traditional receding gums surgery.

 - Less downtime than conventional surgery.